aaronvincent/QHEAT/docs/source/glossary.rst

 Zoom-In Simulation
 ******************
-A cosmological simulation on Hubble scale.
+A cosmological simulation on galactic scales.
 To get a better resolved simulation of individual galaxies in this context, you re-run a small element taking note of in-flow and out-flow from the larger scale simulation.
-This is done in post.

 Particle Physics